ul-mds/FlexiMRIprep/README.md

-# mri_pipeline
+# FlexiMRIprep
-An MRI Pipeline for Preprocessing Head MRI
+An automatic pipeline for preprocessing brain MRIs

 ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS=8